kiwidamien/haskell4pythonistas/content/exercises/minesweeper/minesweeper.rst

 There are a few things I don't like about this first attempt

-- We have a lot of ``Int``s floating around.
+- We have a lot of ``Int`` types floating around.
 Sometimes the are positions (rows, columns) and sometimes they are counts.
 It is hard to tell what argument goes where from the function signature.
 - The indexing into the list in ``neighborhood`` feels inelegant
 - The process of getting of zipping two 2-D lists seems really cumbersome.